christiandpg/python-selenium-mobile-web/README.md

 # 🧪 Test Automation - Mobile Web - Python, Pytest, Selenium
-The purpose of this project is to implement an automated tests using python.
+The purpose of this project is to implement an automated test using python.
 The test will open the browser emulating a mobile device, go to Twitch website, search for a streamer and wait until the video loads.
 At the end a screenshot is saved at `screenshots` folder.